 What is American Framing?

-'Speaking American' or American Framing is a specific Metaphor Project technique for framing liberal and progressive messages in a broadly accessible way at the values, 'big idea' level.
-It means using the same language that evokes the best American values‚ the ones we ourselves share---found in everyday American political communication.
+American Framing or 'Speaking American' is a specific Metaphor Project technique.
+It refers to framing liberal and progressive messages in a broadly accessible way at the values, 'big idea' level.
+It also means using familiar language found in everyday American political communication to evoke the best American values‚ the ones we ourselves share.

 A real world example of how this can work comes from a winning union political flier used in the '05 California election.
 It specifically talked about 'leveling the playing field' in order to fight a proposition that would have seriously hampered union political activity, leaving corporate political activity unchecked.
 More recently, 'play by the rules' was an important sound bite in the 2010 fight over re-regulating the financial industry.